 Many clients use service tokens to authenticate and read/write secrets from/to Infisical; they can be created in your project settings.

-Each service token consist of two parts used for authentication and decryption, separated by
+A service token itself consist of two parts used for authentication and decryption, separated by the delimiter

 st.abc.def can be used to authenticate with the API, by including it in the